DivadNojnarg/blogdown_sources/content/blog/knobInput.md

 The idea is simple:

-1. First, you create the file containing the new widget: *input-knob.R*, because it is supposed to be a knob (very original).
+- First, we create the file containing the new widget: *input-knob.R*, because it is supposed to be a knob (very original).
 It is widely inspired on what you can find on the shiny github R [folder](https://github.com/rstudio/shiny/tree/master/R).
 Below, I quickly describe its content: